Know Your Rights: Your rights under the Family and Medical Leave Act must be recognized

 The FMLA is only one law protecting and supporting pregnant employees.
 If your company tells you that you do not have the right to take maternity leave when your baby is born as you’re not FMLA eligible, they may not be telling you the whole truth.
 Other laws—both federal and state—prohibit discrimination on the basis of sex and pregnancy, regardless of whether you’re covered by the FMLA.

-If you find yourself being denied your FMLA, contact us immediately for guidance and a free consultation regarding your situation, and whatever you do, remember, #DontQuit.
+If you find yourself losing your insurance or being denied your FMLA, contact us immediately for guidance and a free consultation regarding your situation, and whatever you do, remember, #DontQuit.

 Client Review 5 gold stars